ruudeveraerts/notestransposer/README.md

 original html-document that contains the JavaScript code (see folder Documents, file transposer.htm).

-But first: here's the tranlation of this Handleiding in English.
+But first: here's the translation of this Handleiding in English.

 Tutorial